Wisconsin Municipal Records Manual

 The Wisconsin Municipal Records Manual is designed to assist public officials in Wisconsin's cities, villages, and towns in the administration of current public records and in the disposition of non-current materials.
 It provides an overview of records management practices and recommendations for the retention and disposition of public records.

 If the Wisconsin Municipal Records Manual does not provide the information you need, or if you need additional information, see Chapter V, "Sources for Additional Assistance."
-This chapter was updated in 2000 so that citations and contact information are current.
+Chapter V was updated in 2000 to ensure that citations and contact information are current.